pema99/Raytracer/README.md

 A path tracer using monte carlo integration methods and physically based rendering.

 ### What can it do?
-Render simple scenes with global illumination.
+Render scenes with global illumination.

-Specular, diffuse controllable via roughness and metalness parameters.
+Texture mapping.

+Multiple material types including a physically based material with roughness / metalness.

-Meshes, spheres, rectangles.
+Meshes, spheres, planes.

-Spatial partitioning so I don't have infinitely long render times.
+Acceleration structure so I don't have infinitely long render times.

+Image based lighting.

 Cool.